jkenlooper/chillbox/docs/configuration-file.md

 # The instance is used to identify this chillbox.
 instance = "example"

-# Set the name of the GPG key to use.
-This will create a new one if it doesn't
-# exist.
-gpg-key = "example"

 # The directory to use to store the state files among other things.
 This
 # directory should not be included in source control.
 It is only useful to the
 # current user.
 archive-directory = ".chillbox"

 ### User ###
 # Define the users that will have access to the servers listed.
-The
+The 'name' and
-# public_ssh_key is optional.
+# 'gpg-key' are both required.
+If the GPG key doesn't exist on the system for
+# the current user; then it will prompt to create a new one.
 #
 # Adding or removing a user here does not automatically add or remove them from
 # the servers.
 However, it is common to add a user to a server via the user-data